 3. The licensee has received correspondence from the NRC that transmitted (1) a SL I, II, or III enforcement action that involved discrimination or (2) a confirmatory order that involved discrimination.
 The theme applies only to the sites(s) where the discrimination occurred.

-CCA
+c.
+Held-Open Inspection Findings.
+For a held-open inspection finding with a CCA, the cross-cutting aspect will be considered as input for cross-cutting theme determination within the 6-month assessment cycle window in which the held-open finding exists.

+Example: If a held-open finding’s fifth quarter is the first calendar quarter of the year, the finding’s CCA will be considered in the mid-cycle assessment period but not in the end-of-cycle assessment the following calendar year.
+If this finding was held open past the second calendar quarter, then it can be input into the cross-cutting theme determination for the following end-of-cycle assessment period.

 09.02 Opening a cSCCI .
 An SCCI is opened if (1) a cross-cutting theme exists and (2) the NRC staff has a concern with the licensee’s scope of efforts or progress in addressing the cross-cutting theme.
 In evaluating whether the second criterion is met, Region II should consider if any of the following situations exists:

 a.
-The licensee had not identified or recognized that the affected other areas and had not taken appropriate actions to address it.
+The licensee had not identified or recognized that the cross-cutting theme affected other areas and had not taken appropriate actions to address it.

-The licensee recognized that the affected other areas but failed to develop and implement appropriate corrective action.
+b.
+The licensee recognized that the cross-cutting theme affected other areas but failed to develop and implement appropriate corrective action.

-The licensee recognized that the affected other areas but did not implement corrective actions in a timely manner.
+c.
+The licensee recognized that the cross-cutting theme affected other areas but did not implement corrective actions in a timely manner.

-The licensee has implemented a range of actions to address the ; however, these actions have not yet proven effective in substantially mitigating the , even though a reasonable time has passed.
+d.
+The licensee has implemented a range of actions to address the cross-cutting theme; however, these actions have not yet proven effective in substantially mitigating the cross-cutting theme, even though a reasonable time has passed.

-CCACCA
+Example: During an exit meeting in December, the NRC informs a licensee of multiple findings with the same CCA.
+A reasonable time duration may not have passed for the licensee to implement actions by the end-of-cycle performance review meeting, during which the region is evaluating whether to open an SCCI.
+In this case, it may not be appropriate to open an SCCI.
+However, if the licensee was aware earlier in the assessment period that the cross-cutting theme exists or will exist and failed to implement actions to address the cross-cutting theme, it may be appropriate to open an SCCI in the annual assessment letter.

+Multiple cSCCIs in the same CCA shall be represented individually and not combined into one overall cSCCI for that cross-cutting area.

-cSCCIs
+09.03 Closing cSCCIs

-CCA CCA
+a. cSCCIs can be closed only in mid-cycle letters and annual assessment letters.
+If applicable, CAL closure could serve as a basis for closing a cSCCI in the following mid-cycle or annual assessment letter.

+b.
+The regional office shall establish the criteria for closing the cSCCI.
+Examples of closure criteria include, but are not limited to, the following or any combination of the following:

+1. Fewer findings with the same CCA as the cSCCI.
+In this case, if the number of findings with the same CCA as the cSCCI in the current assessment period is less than the number of findings when the cSCCI was opened, then the cSCCI would be closed.

+2. Increased confidence in the licensee’s ability to address the cSCCI.
+In this case, if the staff has confidence in the licensee’s scope of efforts or progress in